MrKessie/Hotel-Management-System/README.md

 # Hotel-Management-System
-A fullu functional system for managing hotels
+A fully functional system for managing hotels